thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 Command line parameters can change what port a node listens on (see `-help`).
-Start strings are hardcoded constants that appear at the start of all messages sent on the Bitcoin network; they may also appear in data files such as Dash Core's block database.
+Start strings are hardcoded constants that appear at the start of all messages sent on the Dash network; they may also appear in data files such as Dash Core's block database.
 The Magic Value and nBits displayed above are in big-endian order; they're sent over the network in little-endian order.
 The Start String is simply the endian reversed Magic Value.